Melimermazing/LEGO-Store_Sale-Section/README.md

 Nowadays, the concept of an online store is gaining popularity.
 It provides a user-friendly way of browsing products, and it is also possible to view different products under a category.

 For example, in LEGO® marketplace, customers can see the complete LEGO® sets.
-However, there is a large number of parts to one set.
+However, there is a large number of parts in one set.

 So, we are deciding to develop the database system for a sale section of LEGO® online store.
 The aspects of a sale section that we are developing will be related to the products in the real life LEGO® marketplace [BrickLink](https://www.bricklink.com).